JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 * [AI/GS script additions](docs/script-additions.html).
 * Add AI/GS method to get current day length.
 * Add GS method to create river tiles.
+* Add AI/GS methods related to road and tram types.
 * Add workaround for performance issues when attempting to create a town when no town names are left.
 * Fixup a GS otherwise inconsistent with day length.